jonnyweatherly/aajonusnet/md/QNA/Primal Diet Workshop + Q&A Of February 24, 2001.md

 A: Correct.

-Q:And what about things like sweet potatoes, is that the same thing?
+Q: And what about things like sweet potatoes, is that the same thing?

 A: Never.